-From the moment a customer places an order to the final step of receiving payment, end-to-end processes in the SAP Order to Cash cycle involves various stages and departments within an organization and facilitate more efficient, streamlined business operations across teams.
+From the moment a customer places an order to the final step of receiving payment, end-to-end processes in the SAP Order to Cash process involve various stages and departments within an organization, facilitating more efficient, streamlined business operations across teams.

-This article will discuss the key components and capabilities of the SAP Order to Cash process and how to maximize order management functions across teams, as well as where our team of expert SAP consultants can come in to help.
+This article will discuss the key components and capabilities of the SAP Order to Cash process, how to maximize order management functions across teams, and where our team of expert SAP consultants can help.

 Read on to learn more!